top of page

 In short, mental health is about how we think, feel and behave, and wellbeing is our holistic health, for example our physical and emotional wellbeing.
 When our wellbeing is good, we feel we can cope well, feel balanced, motivated, engaged and resilient.

-At IJS we believe being a mentally healthy school is key to providing a nurturing, safe space for our children and everyone who works within it.
-We are very aware there is no one single way to provide our children at IJS with a mentally healthy environment, and so we have adopted a ‘whole school approach’, and have a wide range of interventions that we can offer your child, should they need and want support.
+At IJS, we believe being a mentally healthy school is key to providing a nurturing, safe space for our children and everyone who works within it.
+We are very aware there is no one single way to provide our children at IJS with a mentally healthy environment and so we have adopted a ‘whole school approach’.
+We have a wide range of interventions that we can offer your child, should they need and want support.

 What is a ‘whole school approach’, and what does that look like at IJS?